RiyaMary1512/EcommerceApp/IoT_dataprocessing/readme.md

     sam deploy --guided
     ```
     Follow the prompts to provide stack name, AWS region, and other parameters.

+    Once resources are deployed, get the api url and add it in 'send_data_to_api' function inside 'truck_data_api.py' file, at line no. 68.

 5. **Generate Random Truck Data**